+Cardiovascular Fitness

-Cardiovascular Fitness What You Need to Know to Get Started Are you ready to transform your health and fitness?
+What You Need to Know to Get Started

+Are you ready to take the next step in transforming your health and fitness?

 This three week program will do just that.

 Five days a week, you will complete either a bodyweight strength training session, a high intensity interval training circuit, or a strength test.
 We will walk you through exactly what you need to do for each section.

-The two days between your workouts are called Active Rest Days.
-On Active Rest Days you will do something active that you enjoy for 30 minutes.
+The three days between your workouts are called Active Rest days.
+On Active Rest days you will do something active that you enjoy for 30 minutes.
 It could be going for a walk, riding a bike, or playing in the yard with your kids.

 Doing something active for 30 minutes each day is an opportunity for you to develop good lifestyle habits while giving your muscles and joints sufficient time to recover.

 If you are feeling great on an Active Rest Day and want to exercise, consider doing some speed walking for 30 minutes.
-You will see numbers for men's and women's goals.
-View those as your ultimate targets before advancing to the next level of the program.

 For each period of exercise, do as much as you can and stop.
+If you can't meet the required duration time, stop at the number that you can do.

-If you feel you can do more than what's suggested, do what you can.
+If you feel you can do more than what's suggested, add more time to each exercise or add an additional repeat to the sequence.
 The more you push yourself, the greater your results will be.

 Before you start each workout, be sure to warm up and do some light stretching for at least five minutes.

 Caution: If you are pregnant or suffering from any health issues, we encourage you to consult with your healthcare professional before starting this program.
 If during any of the exercise circuits you experience shortness of breath, dizziness, or don't feel right, stop immediately and consult with your healthcare professional before proceeding.

+The Three Types of Routines at a Glance

+1Strength

+Training

+Circuits

-The Three Types of Routines at a Glance 1 Strength Training Circuits During each strength training circuit, you will work your way through three rounds of four Core Movements.
+During each strength training circuit, you will work your way through three rounds of four Core Movements.
 Your goal is to complete more reps with each workout.
 You'll complete a strength training circuit twice a week.

-High Intensity Interval Training During high intensity interval training, you will exercise at high intensities for a short period of time.
+High Intensity Interval Training

+During high intensity interval training, you will exercise at high intensities for a short period of time.
 Your goal is to perform each exercise at maximum effort.
 You'll move as quickly as you can - without sacrificing your form - to do as many repetitions as possible in the given time.
 You'll do High Intensity Interval Training twice a week.

 3 Strength Assessment Test During strength assessment tests, you'll have a chance to slow down and really focus in on one exercise at a time.
 You'll do as many reps of a given Core Movement as you can, rest for a few seconds, then do as many reps as you can again.
 After five minutes of repeating this pattern, you'll write down your total number of reps.
 As the weeks go by, you'll see this number go up.
 You'll do a strength assessment test once a week.

 Workout:Strength Training Circuit

-Wall Push-Up
+Push-Up

-(Do as many reps as possible)
+Squat

+Forearm Plank

-Chair Assisted Squat (Do as many reps as possible)
+(Hold for as long as possible)